jhanschoo/writerite/apiserver/README.md

 - Tokens are issued by authorization with username & password, or with 3rd-party authentication, or by refreshing
 - There exists an endpoint for frontends to refresh their tokens against
-  - We maintain on redis an allowlist of session tokens with TTLs only slightly greater than the tokens' TTLs
+  - We maintain on redis a blacklist of tokens properties with TTLs
-  - We maintain redis maps of
-    - userid to sessionid
-    - roomid to sessionid
+  - Tokens issued before certain times
   - When user information (e.g. name) is changed, or room membership of a user is changed, or room state is changed,
     - we invalidate session tokens via those maps.